CPJKU/wechsel/README.md

 # WECHSEL
-Code for WECHSEL: Effective initialization of subword embeddings for cross-lingual transfer of monolingual language models.
+Code for WECHSEL: Effective initialization of subword embeddings for cross-lingual transfer of monolingual language models to appear in NAACL2022.

 arXiv: https://arxiv.org/abs/2112.06598